- Funding opportunities

 - Exchange of students and young scientists via the German Academic Exchange Service (DAAD) in the context of the programme 'A New Passage to India', the Alexander von Humboldt Foundation (AvH) and the German Research Community (DFG), which constitutes a hub for projects and long-term cooperations.

 The formation of the IGSTC was decided in 2007 and implemented in 2010 by inaugurating the office in Gurugram.
-For the time from 2017 - 2022 the BMBF and the Indian Department of Science and Technology (DST) each make available EUR 4 million each year to fund application-orientated research projects through the centre.
-The basis for the project funding is joint annual funding announcements with varying topics for the key areas.
+For the time from 2022 - 2027 the BMBF and the Indian Department of Science and Technology (DST) each make available EUR 4 million each year to fund application-orientated research projects through the centre.
+The basis for the project funding is joint annual funding announcements with varying topics for key areas.
 The aim of the centre is also to serve as a platform for developing bilateral networks.
 To this end, the centre will hold workshops and conferences, among other events.

-To increase the exchange of students between Germany and India, the DAAD initiated the country-specific campaign in 2008, drawing on funding from the BMBF (approx. EUR 4 million per year).
+To increase the exchange of students between Germany and India, the DAAD initiated the country-specific campaign in 2008, drawing on funding from the BMBF (approximately EUR 4 million per year).
 Study visits by German students and graduates to Indian universities and the option to work for a year in an Indian institution after university graduation are promoted.

 A further element of the programme is the Indo-German Centre of Sustainability (IGCS) at the IIT Madras.
 This was officially inaugurated on 6 December 2010.
 Since then, the IGCS serves the cooperation between German and Indian scientists on fundamental and applied research, teaching and training, dissemination of information in the area of sustainable development.
 Its special focus is the protection of the environment considering water resources, energy, land use and rural development and waste management.